Uploading SourceMap During Project Build¶

 is enabled, you should also set matchSourcemapsByFilename: true

-configuration.
-This ensures that the plugin can identify and upload the corresponding sourcemap files based on the names of the JavaScript files, even if they are not explicitly referenced in the generated code.
+in the GuanceSourceMapUploadVitePlugin plugin.
+This configuration ensures that the plugin can identify and upload the corresponding sourcemap files based on the names of JavaScript files, even if they are not explicitly referenced in the generated code.

 Through these measures, you can maintain the convenience of debugging your application while effectively protecting the security of your source code.